Aging is the progressive loss of physiological functions that increases the probability of death.

 A study of individual heart muscle cells in young and old mice (Bahar, R. et al., Nature, 22 June 2006) showed that the transcriptome of young cells was quite uniform from cell to cell but that of aged cells was highly variable from one cell to another.
 Variable gene expression from one cell to the next in a single tissue might well lead to defects in the functioning of that tissue.

 Humans suffer from a number of rare genetic diseases that, among other things, produce signs of premature aging, e.g., gray hair, wrinkled skin, and shortened life span.
-In several cases, the mutated genes are ones that have roles to play in maintaining the integrity of the genome, that is, in DNA repair.
+In most cases, the mutated genes are ones that have roles to play in maintaining the integrity of the genome, that is, in DNA repair.

 So these syndromes suggest that aging may be the consequence not so much of mutations in general, but of mutations in those genes whose products are essential for the error-free